wbrowar/workbench/README.md

 ---
 ## Theme Components
 ### SCSS Framework
 - In `_source/sass` there are a few files with underscores in front.
-These all get compiled into both `all.css` and `ie9.css`.
+These all get compiled into `all.css`.
 A lot of this is pulled right out of HTML5 Boilerplate.
 Custom styles should go in `_style.scss`.
-- The CSS setup is configured to output a normal CSS file (`all.css`) and an IE9-specific CSS file (`ie9.css`).
-If you are working in a mobile-first pattern, the IE9 stylesheet should dump out all off the CSS in your normal stylesheet, but without the media queries.
-This setup is based on the idea of serving up a static layout for IE9 and below.

 ---
 ### Javascript
-- The `head.min.js` file will include blocking script files, such as polyfils, shims, and Modernizr, so it should remain as small as possible.
-It includes [loadCSS](https://github.com/filamentgroup/loadCSS) and [loadJS](https://github.com/filamentgroup/loadJS) scripts to asynchronously load in `main.min.js`.
-- `main.min.js` should be made up from all other scripts.
-Since it's loaded asynchronously, it should only include scripts that aren't needed right away.
-In the future, `main.min.js` may be replaced with `require.js`.
-- A few libraries are included into `main.min.js` by default, but they can be removed if it isn't needed for the project.
+- All of the JS is configured to be loaded using RequireJS
+- The `require-config.js` file sets up options for RequireJS.
+As part of the HTML Builder, it will be added inline to the `<head>` tag and will be run every page
+- The `home.js` file is set up to be a default place to store scripts

 ---
 ### Image Processing